The pace of Bay Area greenfield development slowed by nearly a third from 2000 to 2016.

-Development across the Bay Area increased the size of the region’s developed footprint to approximately 790,000 acres in 2014, making it 14 percent larger than the footprint of 1990.
+Development across the Bay Area increased the size of the region’s developed footprint to approximately 790,200 acres in 2016, making it 17 percent larger than the footprint of 1990.
 Since 1990, greenfield development was most rapid between 1990 and 2000, when approximately 55,000 acres were added to the region’s developed area.
-Nevertheless, overall densification increased in the 1990s because while the addition of the newly developed acreage boosted the size of the developed Bay Area by 8 percent, population grew by 12 percent.
-Since 2000, densification of developed land has been even more intense as fewer acres of greenfield developed while population continued to grow at a steady pace.
+Nevertheless, the Bay Area has grown denser over time, with the rate of population growth outpacing the rate of greenfield development since 1990.